 Location: 518 Kent St, Sydney, NSW 2000 Ph: (02) 9264 1487

-Surely with a name like Le Guillotine, this eatery could only serve a range of delicious, traditional French dishes?
+Surely with a name like La Guillotine, this eatery could only serve a range of delicious, traditional French dishes?
 This restaurant is a great choice for anyone looking for a quick and easy meal.

-Le Guillotine has a Parisian atmosphere synonymous with romance – so it’s ideal for an intimate dining experience.
+La Guillotine has a Parisian atmosphere synonymous with romance – so it’s ideal for an intimate dining experience.
 The restaurant began as a traditional French omelette house and has since grown into a popular French bistro that offers a range of classic French favourites.

 Their menu covers entrees, omelettes and desserts.
 With a tapas style menu that encourages trying a selection of dishes, La Guillotine makes a great lunch choice.
 They also have a great wine list which works nicely with the entrees.